 Mode The mode must be set to Infrastructure (rather than Ad-hoc) Access points only operate in Infrastructure mode.
 SSID (ESSID) This must match the value used on the Wireless ADSL Router.
-The default value is Wireless.
 Note!
 The SSID is case sensitive.
 Wireless Security By default, Wireless security on the Wireless ADSL Router is disabled.
 If Wireless security remains disabled on the Wireless ADSL Router, all stations must have wireless security disabled.
 If Wireless security is enabled on the Wireless Router (either WEP or WPA-PSK), each station must use the same settings as the Wireless ADLS Router.